Co-Creating & Maintaining the ACT Design System

 Results

-I theorized users wanted quick random access to elements in the site, so I used persistent mega-menus as global navigation for the easily updateable site.
+I theorized users wanted quick random access to elements in the site, so I used persistent mega-menus as global navigation for the easily updatable site.

 Each element had: